allanrbo/rsyncbackupwrapper/README.md

 # rsyncbackupwrapper

-Rsync for backup, one directory per, deduplication with hard links
+Rsync for backup, one directory per day, deduplication with hard links.

+This script is designed to run on the destination backup server.
+It connects to the server you are backing up via SSH keys.

+Copy startbackup.sh to your backup server.
+Customize the values in the top.